-Prerequisites: FS 3150 - High Fashion Construction Techniques and FS 3110 - Fashion Design II
+Prerequisites: FS 3150 - High Fashion Construction Techniques and FS 3110 - Fashion Design II Notes: Senior portfolio review included.

 - Complete a self-assessment and synthesize what has been earned in the fashion design program. - Produce a portfolio representing academic and professional achievements. - Produce a graduation fashion collection that is suitable for runway presentation.